Ritik2317/Movie_Recommender/ReadMe.md

 # 🎬 Movie Recommender App

 A simple, interactive web app built using **Streamlit** that recommends movies based on user input.
-The app also fetches movie details like poster, genre, IMDb rating, etc., using the OMDb API.
+The app also fetches movie details like poster, plot etc., using the OMDb API.

 ---